HMCS Wolf: As Wenonah

 Wenowah returned to the US in December 1918 and remained in naval service until 12 April 1919.
-The vessel was then transferred to the Department of Commerce's Coast and Geodetic Survey and given the hull number PY-11.
-Wenonah spent three and a half years with the unit before transferring back to the USN in October 1922, joining the 13th Naval District on the West Coast and reclassified as a converted yacht.
-Wenonah remained in USN service from November 1922 to June 1928 when the yacht was stricken from the Navy List.
-The vessel was sold on 15 May 1929 to H. W. Goodall of Santa Barbara, California for $7,000 and renamed Stranger.
+The vessel was then transferred to the United States Department of Commerce for service in the United States Coast and Geodetic Survey and given the hull number PY-11.
+Wenonah spent three and a half years with Coast ad Geodetic Survey before transferring back to the U.S. Navy in October 1922, joining the 13th Naval District on the United States West Coast and reclassified as a converted yacht.
+Wenonah remained in USN service from November 1922 to June 1928, when she was stricken from the Navy List.
+The vessel was sold on 15 May 1929 to H. W. Goodall of Santa Barbara, California, for $7,000 and renamed Stranger.
 Goodall sold Stranger to Mrs. Marian Huntington of San Francisco during the Great Depression.